-- Ensure personnel are qualified with the appropriate education and experience to perform the work and testing required of the laboratory. - Ensure personnel receive appropriate general, safety, and technical training for the type and complexity of testing performed.
-Document and maintain training and continuing education files on each employee. - Ensure required employee competency and proficiency assessments are documented and reviewed.
+- Ensure personnel are qualified with the appropriate education and experience to perform the work and testing required of the laboratory. - Ensure personnel receive appropriate general, safety, and technical training for the type and complexity of testing performed. - Document and maintain training and continuing education files on each employee. - Document all trainings of new testing personnel in their personnel file training for each test and test method is required.
+Training should be documented before personnel begin any unsupervised testing. - Ensure required employee competency and proficiency assessments are documented and reviewed.